stratapp/stratapp-website/pricing.md

 faqs:
 - question: Do you offer a free trial?
   answer: 'We offer a free 15 day trial.
 Plenty of time to get started and familiar
     with #stratapp.
-There are no set-up fees, integrations or hardware costs.'
+There are no set-up fees or hardware costs.'
 - question: How does annual billing work and what is the contract term?
   answer: You can choose from monthly or annual billing.
 There is no contract term
     beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly